tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers/README.md

 <!-------------------------------------------------------------------------------------->
  ## Reference
-If you find this code useful in your research, please consider citing:
+If you find this paper list useful in your research, please consider citing:

     @article{bai2024beyond,
       title={Beyond Efficiency: A Systematic Survey of Resource-Efficient Large Language Models},